Nvdimitrova/SKILLO_16_TAF/README.md

 ```

 **Step 3:**
-Wait a bit the automation to start and after the test execution a report will be generated.
+Wait a bit for the tests to execute.
+A detailed report will be generated post-execution.

 ### Bug report
-If you encounter any bugs that you'd like to report, please provide the following details:
+If you encounter any bugs that you'd like to report, please provide the following details, through the designated
+channel or email:

 - **Description**: A clear summary of the issue.
 - **Steps to Reproduce**: A list of actions to replicate the problem.